 And yet, some students, parents and teachers still have negative attitudes towards apprenticeships.

-So here five myths about apprenticeships and the truths behind them.
+So here are ten myths about apprenticeships and the truths behind them.
 Make sure you have all the facts and explore every pathway when you’re considering your next step after school or college.

 MYTH #1 Apprenticeships are just for tradespeople